-Water cremation, also known as aquamation, uses liquid (95% water, 5% alkali solution), elevated heat, and water to break the chemical bonds that hold the body’s proteins together.
+Water cremation, also known as aquamation and alkaline hydrolysis, uses liquid (95% water, 5% alkali solution), elevated heat, and water to break the chemical bonds that hold the body’s proteins together.
 This process directly replicates the effect of naturally occurring decomposition of traditional earthen burials.

 At the end of this process, the body has been returned to its constituent elements – amino acids, peptides, sugars and salts – suspended in the water.
 Similar to flame-based cremation, there is no DNA to link back to the person and the only solid remains are the bones, which are then pulverized and returned to the family as remains.